 Anxiety can manifest itself in numerous ways and for many reasons.
 Important exams, having to make a speech, or going on a first date with someone can all be sources of nervousness or other feelings commonly associated with anxiety.
-However, these feelings can also be chronic and not based on specific scenarios; and it could indicate an anxiety disorder.
-If you are unsure whether you are experiencing an anxiety disorder, this article will discuss the mental and physical symptoms so that you can learn how to tell if you have anxiety, and start managing it today.
+However, feelings of anxiety can also be chronic and not based on specific scenarios; and that could indicate an anxiety disorder.
+If you are unsure whether you have an anxiety disorder, there are mental, physical, and psychosomatic symptoms you can identify that may provide some clues.

 The Signs Of Anxiety